 Expecting kids to do their homework.
 Read the instructions.
-Write their names on their papers.
+Click “submit” on Google Classroom.
+Jeez.
 Could teachers be any meaner?
-We had to find out.
-So we asked our Facebook community to share some of the rotten things teachers do every day to ruin kids’ lives.
+We rounded up all the rotten things teachers do every day to ruin kids’ lives.
 Read it and weep.

 “I won’t let my students play chase around the library shelves.” —Jennifer S.

 10. Jacket horror

 “I make students wear winter coats, hats, and gloves outside at recess.
 When it’s 20 degrees.
 I’m so awful.” —Jen

 “I make my kids underline and highlight in their text so they actually have to read their stories instead of just copying answers from their friends.
 I’m a monster!” —Jennifer

 12. … and complete sentences